artefactual/atom-docs/dev-manual/env/compose.rst

 ..
 IMPORTANT::

-   If the atom command below to purge the database fails with the message:
+   If the atom container command below to purge the database fails with the
-   ``PHP Fatal error:  Allowed memory size of 536870912 bytes exhausted ...``, you can increase the memory allocated to the Atom container by either adding the line ``ATOM_PHP_MEMORY_LIMIT=1G`` to the file ``docker/etc/environment`` or alternatively run the command without memory limits ``docker-compose exec atom php -d memory_limit=-1 symfony tools:purge --demo``
+   message: ``PHP Fatal error:  Allowed memory size of 536870912 bytes exhausted ...``,  you can increase the memory allocated  by either adding the line ``ATOM_PHP_MEMORY_LIMIT=1G`` to the file ``docker/etc/environment`` or alternatively run the command without memory limits ``docker-compose exec atom php -d memory_limit=-1 symfony tools:purge --demo``